thanos-io/thanos/docs/proposals/deletions_object_storage.md

 *   Add the deletion API (probably compactor) that only creates tombstones
 *   Store Gateway should be able to mask based on the tombstones from object storage
-*   A web UI for the deletion API?